MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 These other data management settings are covered in the Advanced Guide documentation.

 ### Administration
-Use the forms in the **Permissions** section to add or remove role permissions to AI for Customer Insights.
+Use the forms in the **Permissions** section to add or remove role permissions to Customer 360.

 **Roles**